almostengr/almostengrwebsite/web/docs/projects/uansbe.md

 ---
-title: University of Alabama Chapter of the National Society of Black Engineers (2009)
+title: University of Alabama Chapter of the National Society of Black Engineers Website (2009)
 ---

 ![UA NSBE Screenshot](/images/portfolio_uansbe.jpg)